Emissions trading: Prices versus quantities, and the safety valve

-Because there is high uncertainty in the compliance costs of firms, some argue that the optimum choice is the price mechanism.
-However, the burden of uncertainty cannot be eliminated, and in this case it is shifted to the taxing agency itself.

-The overwhelming majority of climate scientists have repeatedly warned of a threshold in atmospheric concentrations of carbon dioxide beyond which a run-away warming effect could take place, with a large possibility of causing irreversible damage.
-With such a risk, a quantity instrument may be a better choice because the quantity of emissions may be capped with more certainty.
-However, this may not be true if this risk exists but cannot be attached to a known level of greenhouse gas (GHG) concentration or a known emission pathway.

 A third option, known as a safety valve, is a hybrid of the price and quantity instruments.
 The system is essentially an emission cap and permit trading system but the maximum (or minimum) permit price is capped.
 Emitters have the choice of either obtaining permits in the marketplace or buying them from the government at a specified trigger price (which could be adjusted over time).
 The system is sometimes recommended as a way of overcoming the fundamental disadvantages of both systems by giving governments the flexibility to adjust the system as new information comes to light.
 It can be shown that by setting the trigger price high enough, or the number of permits low enough, the safety valve can be used to mimic either a pure quantity or pure price mechanism.

-All three methods are being used as policy instruments to control greenhouse gas emissions: the EU-ETS is a quantity system using the cap and trading system to meet targets set by National Allocation Plans; Denmark has a price system using a carbon tax (World Bank, 2010, p.
-218), while China uses the CO2 market price for funding of its Clean Development Mechanism projects, but imposes a safety valve of a minimum price per tonne of CO2.

 Comparison with other methods of emission reduction

 Cap and trade is the textbook example of an emissions trading program.
 Other market-based approaches include baseline-and-credit, and pollution tax.
 They all put a price on pollution (for example, see carbon price), and so provide an economic incentive to reduce pollution beginning with the lowest-cost opportunities.
 By contrast, in a command-and-control approach, a central authority designates pollution levels each facility is allowed to emit.
 Cap and trade essentially functions as a tax where the tax rate is variable based on the relative cost of abatement per unit, and the tax base is variable based on the amount of abatement needed.